 My trip was cancelled by the travel supplier.
 Can I use my policy on a rescheduled trip or get a refund of the policy?

 Usually, as long as you don’t have an open claim and your departure date hasn’t passed, you can change the date on your policy to that of a future trip.
 No travel plans yet?
 Not to worry –many providers allow you to request a travel insurance voucher, like Generali and Travel Insured International, which you can redeem for a future trip.

 Usually, you can only cancel your policy and receive a refund if you cancel within 10-14 days after purchase.
 However, some providers are being flexible if you don’t plan on traveling in the future.
-You must usually provide proof of a full reimbursement from your travel suppliers to qualify for a refund.
+You must usually provide proof of full reimbursement from your travel suppliers to qualify for a refund.
 Be aware that some travel insurance providers are only allowing vouchers at this time.